Pan Macmillan Paper Policy

 - We do not support the use of paper from companies with demonstrated violation of labor regulations, international treaties or agreements relating to forest and paper manufacturing workers.

 - We prohibit the use of paper produced with virgin fibre processed with elemental chlorine.

 - We prohibit the use of paper derived from the genetically modified organisms (GMOs) pending further investigation by competent parties and FSC and/or PEFC certification schemes.

 - We support the use of legally forested, logged, and traded forest products, which are in compliance with applicable state, provincial, national, and/or federal laws.
-We, of course, as mandated by law, abide by the European Union Timber Regulation (EUTR), which prohibits the import and export of products containing and/or use of certain endangered flora or illegally logged trees.
+We abide by the European Union Timber Regulation (EUTR), which prohibits the import and export of products containing and/or use of certain endangered flora or illegally logged trees.

 We will further reduce our paper consumption and minimize our carbon footprint through maximizing the efficiency in paper use for book publications and office use by:

 - Designing products and packaging to reduce paper use and facilitate end-of-life recycling.